- President Donald Trump said the Washington insider and longtime public servant was his choice for attorney general “from day one.”

 - Barr has dedicated his career to law and made his fortune in private practice.

-President Trump’s attorney general nominee is testifying before the Senate today, Jan.
-15, for his confirmation hearing.
-In his opening remarks, Barr made a pledge to allow special counsel Robert Mueller to complete his investigation into Trump’s communication and involvement with Russia related to the 2016 U.S. presidential election.
+In his opening remarks during his confirmation hearing on Jan.
+15, Barr made a pledge to allow special counsel Robert Mueller to complete his investigation into Trump’s communication and involvement with Russia related to the 2016 U.S. presidential election.

 As attorney general, Barr’s primary duty will be to lead the Justice Department.
 But it’s a role that should feel familiar to Barr and shouldn’t come with too steep a learning curve: From 1991 to 1993, he served as the late President George H.W.
 Bush’s attorney general.